PeterCamilleri/CX16/docs/vm1_am.md

 #### Notes:
 1. When byte values are pushed onto the stack, they are zero extended to 16 bits.
+2. When byte values are popped from the stack, the upper 8 bits of stack data are discarded.
-2. Some instructions need to differentiate between signed and unsigned data.
+3. Some instructions need to differentiate between signed and unsigned data.
 For these operations the type is augmented with "s" for signed and "u" for unsigned.